bebomining/bebomining/README.md

 It comes out of the box with:

 👉🏻 Zero manual configurations of the mining software.<br/>
-👉🏻 Zero manual configurations of the pool settings.
+👉🏻 Zero manual configurations of the pool settings.<br/>
+👉🏻 Remote control and monitoring of your rig with your mobile/desktop device.
+No need to install any app.<br/>
+👉🏻 No Registration required.<br/>
+👉🏻 Mining multiple coins on the same rig on different pool.<br/>

 It does not store any data such as wallet addresses or any other info on the cloud.
 Data is only stored on your local machine.